 Shell tools

 To others, scripting refers to a “glue” layer used to control and direct (i.e., script) other application components.
 Python programs are indeed often deployed in the context of larger applications.
 For instance, to test hardware devices, Python pro-grams may call out to components that give low-level access to a device.
-Similarly, programs may run bits of Python code at strategic points to support end-user
+Similarly, programs may run bits of Python code at strategic points to support end-userproduct customization without the need to ship and recompile the entire system’s

 source code.

 Probably the best way to think of the term “scripting language” is that it refers to a simple language used for quickly coding tasks.
 This is especially true when the term is applied to Python, which allows much faster program development than compiled languages like C++.
-Its rapid development cycle fosters an exploratory,
+Its rapid development cycle fosters an exploratory,incremental mode of programming that has to be experienced to be appreciated.
+Don’t be fooled, though—Python is not just for simple tasks.
+Rather, it makes tasks simple by its ease of use and flexibility.
+Python has a simple feature set, but it allows programs to scale up in sophistication as needed.
+Because of that, it is commonly used for quick tactical tasks and longer-term strategic development.

 So, is Python a scripting language or not?
 It depends on whom you ask.
 In general, the term “scripting” is probably best used to describe the rapid and flexible mode of de-velopment that Python supports, rather than a particular application domain.